neuro-inc/neuro-cli/docs/client_reference.rst

    .. attribute:: username

-      User name used for working with Neuromation platform, read-only :class:`str`.
+      User name used for working with Neuro platform, read-only :class:`str`.

    .. attribute:: presets